 The Curriculum of the MSSD Program features three teaching/learning strategies:

 Lectures build an overall knowledge base about sustainability while providing detailed information on green materials, construction systems, life-cycle analysis and green-building documentation metrics such as the Leadership in Energy and Environmental Design (LEED) rating system.

 Studios will synthesize the sustainability knowledge-base and informed intuition into larger, more complex projects that draw upon collaboration and innovation as key approaches to problem-solving and design conceptualization.
-Studio-based learning incorporates one-on-one communication with faculty, group projects with other students from diverse disciplines.
+Studio-based learning incorporates one-on-one communication with faculty, group projects, and collaboration with other students from diverse disciplines.

 Thesis Projects are the culminating educational experience that allows each student to conduct a specialized research or design project.

 Foundation courses are available to those students who are interested in developing basic knowledge and skills for the built environment professions prior to entering into the MS in Sustainable Design Program.
 Contact the MSSD Program Director for more information.